-- Specifies the conditions under which a municipal corporation or township included in a video service area may require the VSP to provide one or more channels for public, educational, and governmental programming (PEG channels). - Establishes the number of required PEG channels for a municipal corporation or township that has programmed PEG channels as of January 1, 2007, and for those that do not have such channels as of that date. - Requires a VSP to pay a quarterly fee to each municipal corporation and township in which it offers video service, based on a percentage of the VSP's gross revenue. - Requires that gross revenue be computed in accordance with generally accepted accounting principles and specifies what is included in and excluded from gross revenue. - Specifies the percentage to be applied to gross revenue depending on whether or not there are incumbent cable operators, but caps the percentage at 5%. - Permits a VSP that pays a VSP fee to include the fee in the regular bill of each of its video service subscribers. - Authorizes a municipal corporation or township to conduct a yearly audit to verify the accuracy of a VSP's calculation of the fees and allows an action regarding audit results to be brought not later than two years following the end of the quarter to which the disputed amount relates. - Permits a VSP to credit, offset, or deduct any VSP fee it pays a municipal corporation against any public way fee the municipality may require for occupation or use of a public way in the same manner a cable operator may offset a franchise fee. - Repeals the township cable law, thus removing township authority to enter into cable service contracts for its unincorporated area.
+- Specifies the conditions under which a municipal corporation or township included in a video service area may require the VSP to provide one or more channels for public, educational, and governmental programming (PEG channels). - Establishes the number of required PEG channels for a municipal corporation or township that has programmed PEG channels as of January 1, 2007, and for those that do not have such channels as of that date. - Requires a VSP to pay a quarterly fee calculated from its gross revenue to each municipal corporation and each township in which it offers video service. - Requires that gross revenue of a VSP be computed in accordance with generally accepted accounting principles and specifies what is included in and excluded from the gross revenue. - Specifies that the rate to be applied to gross revenue for the purpose of determining the amount of the quarterly VSP fee is dependent on several circumstances, but cannot exceed 5%. - Permits a VSP that pays a VSP fee to include the fee in the regular bill of each of its video service subscribers. - Authorizes a municipal corporation or township to conduct a yearly audit to verify the accuracy of a VSP's calculation of the fees and allows an action regarding audit results to be brought not later than two years following the end of the quarter to which the disputed amount relates. - Permits a VSP to credit, offset, or deduct any VSP fee it pays a municipal corporation against any public way fee the municipality may require for occupation or use of a public way in the same manner a cable operator may offset a franchise fee. - Repeals the township cable law, thus removing township authority to enter into cable service contracts for its unincorporated area.